DUCK Lab People

 Jessica Caporaso (B.S., High Point University; M.A., UNCG) is a fifth year graduate student and lab co-manager.
 Jessica’s research interests include the development of cognitive control social competence, moral understanding, and the relations between the three.
 In her spare time, Jessica enjoys baking, hanging out with the Caporaso house marauder/dog, Luna (Lovegood), and losing to Kathleen in Harry Potter trivia.

-Rachel Croce (B.A., University of Maryland) is a third year graduate student in the lab.
+Rachel Croce (B.A., University of Maryland; M.A., UNCG) is a third year graduate student in the lab.
 Rachel's research interests include children's socio-cognitive development, specifically in relation to their social decision making.
 In Rachel's spare time, she enjoys playing board games, going to concerts, and attending sports events.